The truth is, the little things matter.

 I must have been an empress in a former life.
 I can spend myself into credit card debt without even blinking, and then be really surprised when the bills come.

 So I require all sorts of systems and support to keep the money part of my life humming smoothly.
-I have an accountant, a bookkeeper, a financial advisor, and on top of that I use this system called YNAB that requires me to track–down to a gnat’s ass!–every single bit of my spending.
+I have an accountant, a bookkeeper, a financial advisor, basically, financial services galore you can find offered by firms such as Dave Burton and others, and on top of that I use this system called YNAB that requires me to track–down to a gnat’s ass!–every single bit of my spending.
 Sometimes I hate it.
 But I keep at it, because this is what I need in order to have beauty and clarity in this part of my life.

 On the other hand, I have a really easy and loving relationship with my health.
 I eat when I’m hungry, I sleep when I’m tired, and I love my own physical self, even the bits that are looking a bit middle-aged.
 I hardly ever get sick and I don’t even take vitamins.
 I started exercising recently, even though I don’t like it, because I just weirdly wanted to.